-The department requires that a student complete a minimum of 15 credits of course work in their major field, and nine credits in each of the two minor fields.
+The department requires each student complete a minimum of 15 credits of course work in their major field, and nine credits in their minor fields.
 Credits earned in the proseminar may apply toward this requirement.
 Only courses beyond the 501-502-503 sequence can count toward a major or minor field in Political Methodology.

-When a graduate research seminar is cross listed within the department in two different subfields (e.g., PLSC 552 is offered for credit in either American or comparative politics), students must decide when they register in which subfield credit is to be assigned.
-Once a subfield is selected for the credit to be assigned, a student's seminar research project must be in that same subfield (i.e., if 552 is taken for credit in comparative politics, then the student's research project must also be in comparative politics).
+When a graduate research seminar is cross listed within the department in two different subfields (e.g., a course is offered for credit in either American or comparative politics), students must decide when they register in which subfield credit is to be assigned.
+Once a subfield is selected for the credit to be assigned, a student's seminar research project must be in that same subfield (i.e., if a cross-listed course is taken for credit in comparative politics).
 Assignment of credit should be consistent with the student's areas of specialization and program of study.
 Assignment of credit must be approved by the course instructor and the Director of Graduate Studies.